-Section 8.
-On a monthly basis, the County shall furnish to the Association an alphabetical listing, by department, of the names and home addresses, membership status, FTE, employee identification number and continuous service date of the employees in the bargaining unit.
+Section-9 5.
+On a monthly basis, the county shall furnish electronically to the Union an alphabetical listing, by department, of the names and personal addresses, personal phone numbers, work phone numbers, county email address, membership status, full-time equivalent (FTE), employee number, continuous service date, classification, and work location of the employees in the bargaining unit.
+The county is not responsible for the accuracy of the information.